HSA Frequently Asked Questions (FAQ)

 Remember, if you term your HDHP coverage in the middle of a calendar year, your maximum contribution for that year is prorated based on the number of months that you were enrolled in an HDHP plan.
 Learn more about prorated maximums.

-15. What if I withdraw my money from my HSA in error?
+15. What are my options if I withdraw my money from my HSA in error?

 16. Can I continue to use my HSA funds for eligible health expenses if I am no longer enrolled in an HDHP?